 • Nutrient boosters: For an extra nutrient boost, mix in one tablespoon of chia seeds or ground flaxseeds to the granola prior to baking.

-• Storage: Store in an airtight glass jar or container at room temperature or in the fridge for 2–3 weeks.
+• Storage: Store in an airtight container at room temperature for up to 2 weeks.

 Serving: 0.5cup, Calories: 192kcal, Carbohydrates: 25g, Protein: 4g, Fat: 10g, Saturated Fat: 5g, Polyunsaturated Fat: 1g, Monounsaturated Fat: 2g, Sodium: 101mg, Potassium: 135mg, Fiber: 3g, Sugar: 7g, Vitamin A: 84IU, Vitamin C: 1mg, Calcium: 56mg, Iron: 3mg